SimoneDutto/LaTazza/templates/DesignDocumentTemplate.md

 | recordTransaction(type, date, amount) | creates a new transaction (type can be purchase or sell) |

 # Verification traceability matrix

-\<for each functional requirement from the requirement document, list which classes concur to implement it>

 |  | LaTazzaView | LaTazzaLogic  | Employee | LaTazzaAccount | Beverage | Transaction|